Inverse Optimization with Noisy Data: Numerical Experiments

-The results averaged over 100 repetitions of sampling $n \in \{10, 30, 50, 100, 300, 500, 1000\}$ data points and then estimating the parameter $\theta$ are summarized in Table \ref{table:syn3}.
+In Table \ref{table:syn3}, we present estimation results for the first and second examples, averaged over 100 repetitions for each value of $n \in \{10, 30, 50, 100, 300, 500, 1000\}$.
 We label the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) as \textsf{SPA} in the table.
 These results display estimation consistency of the semiparametric algorithm since it has lower estimation error as the data increases.
 To further illustrate estimation consistency, we conducted an experiment with the two situations above where the data was generated with $p=1$ and a $\theta_0$ that was randomly chosen from a uniform distribution with support $[0,1]$ and $[\frac{1}{2},2]$ for the first and second situations, respectively.
 A plot comparing the estimates $\hat{\theta}_n$ to the true parameter $\theta_0$ for the first situation when $n = 1,000$ is shown in Figure \ref{fig:qplex}, and a plot comparing the estimates $\hat{\theta}_n$ to the true parameter $\theta_0$ for the second situation when $n = 1,000$ is shown in Figure \ref{fig:logplex}.
 Consistent estimates should line up along the diagonal, and hence these plots demonstrate the estimation consistency (inconsistency) of the semiparametric algorithm (\textsf{KKA} and \textsf{VIA}).
 It is worth comparing the results of the semiparametric and enumeration algorithms.
-As mentioned above, the semiparametric algorithm will generally have higher estimation error -- this can be observed in these plots because the semiparametric algorithm estimates have a larger variation about the diagonal than the estimates of the enumeration algorithm.
+As mentioned above, the semiparametric algorithm will generally have higher estimation error than the enumeration algorithm -- this can be observed in these plots because the semiparametric algorithm estimates have a larger variation about the diagonal than the estimates of the enumeration algorithm.